Shell-shock: Maine lobsterman finds two-tone crustacean

-BOWDOINHAM, Maine (Reuters) - It’s not quite winning the lottery, but the odds are about as remote: A lobsterman off the coast of Maine recently hauled in an almost perfectly two-toned lobster - half orange, half brown.
+BOWDOINHAM, Maine, Aug 30 (Reuters) - It’s not quite winning the lottery, but the odds are about as remote: A lobsterman off the coast of Maine recently hauled in an almost perfectly two-toned lobster - half orange, half brown.

 The chances, according to scientists, are approximately 1-in-50 million.